+MagNav.jl \cite{Gnadt2022a} is an open-source software package for aeromagnetic compensation and airborne magnetic anomaly navigation written in the Julia programming language \cite{Bezanson2017}.
+It was developed almost entirely by the lead author, but largely based on work by Aaron Canciani at the Air Force Institute of Technology \cite{Canciani2016a}.
+The package functionalities can be divided into the four essential components required for MagNav: sensors (flight data), magnetic anomaly maps, aeromagnetic compensation models, and navigation algorithms.
+The package is designed to be robust for different flight datasets, though it is based on the dataset described in this work.

-A sample run file has also been provided in the MagNav.jl package within the runs folder.
-Here the usage of each of these functions is shown, and Figure \ref{fig:comp_prof_1} should be plotted as a baseline result.
-Here, the scalar magnetometers have been compensated using the Tolles-Lawson model, then detrended to remove DC offsets.
-As shown in Figure \ref{fig:comp_prof_1}, the magnetometer 1 (tail stinger) compensation matches the professional compensation done by SGL (``truth'' here).
-Magnetometer 5, despite being located in the cockpit, also performs fairly well, while magnetometers 3 and 4 would not be suitable for magnetic navigation.
+Sample run files have also been provided in the MagNav.jl \cite{Gnadt2022a} repository within the \texttt{runs} folder.
+After running the \texttt{example\_sgl.jl} file, Figure~\ref{fig:comp_prof_1} should be plotted as a baseline result.
+Here, the scalar magnetometers have been compensated using the Tolles-Lawson model (function \texttt{create\_TL\_coef}), then detrended (function \texttt{detrend}) to remove sensor biases.
+As shown in Figure~\ref{fig:comp_prof_1}, the magnetometer 1 (tail stinger) compensation exactly matches the professional compensation done by SGL (truth signal).
+Magnetometer 5, despite being located in the cabin, also performs fairly well, while magnetometers 3 and 4 would not be suitable for magnetic navigation.
 Magnetometer 2 is not shown due to even worse performance.

 \begin{appendices}